Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 Restaurants, bar, service

-The ground-floor restaurant offers a short Mediterranean menu, renewed every week according to Ribeira market arrivals.
-Breakfast buffet served until 11.30am, with pastries from Casa Pereira do Rego and Alentejo charcuterie.
-The adjacent bar serves signature cocktails based on Portuguese gin, open until midnight.
-24/7 room service, simplified menu after 10pm.
+The ground-floor restaurant offers a short Mediterranean menu, renewed each week according to Ribeira market arrivals.
+Buffet breakfast served until 11.30am, with Casa Pereira do Rego pastries and Alentejo charcuterie.
+The adjacent bar serves signature cocktails with Portuguese gin, open until midnight.
+Room service available 24/7, simplified menu after 10pm.

 Highlights